pinetco-dev/rest-api-php/README.md

 ...
 ```

-Add your Messagebird Access Key, Default originator (name or number of sender), and default recipients to your `.env`:
+Add your Spryng Access Key, Default originator (name or number of sender), and default recipients to your `.env`:

 ```php
 // .env